dan214/Customer-Feedback/README.md

 The app also sends out weekly reminder emails to all staff (admin and employees) on activity carried out in the app in the previous week (i.e reviews/companies/employess added,companies reassigned etc)

+I've used the django.core.mail module from django

 # Graphs

+Using the FusionCharts Django Wrapper, I've been able to embed javascript charts in my django application.

-The app also graphing facilities which provide important statistics and data to admin on the home page.
+These graphing facilities are used provide important statistics and data (on companies, employees and reviews) to admin on the home page.